plomino/PlominoDoc/docs/features.rst

     db = plominoDocument.getParentDatabase()
     db.MyAgent.runAgent()

-Note: this method can take ``REQUEST`` as parameter (this has to be the REQUEST object), which allows variables in the querystring to be read and redirection to be controlled (using a ``REDIRECT`` key on the request).
+..
+Note:: this method can take ``REQUEST`` as parameter (this has to be the
+    REQUEST object), which allows variables in the querystring to be read and redirection to be controlled (using a ``REDIRECT`` key on the request).

 The agent can also be executed from Python formulas by calling it directly::

     db = plominoDocument.getParentDatabase()
     db.MyAgent('one', 'two', 'three')

-Note: this method can take optional positional arguments.
-It does not redirect.
+..
+Note:: this method can take optional positional arguments.
+It does not
+    redirect.

 If you install `ZpCron <http://old.zope.org/Members/janik/ZpCron>`_ on your Zope instance, an agent can also be scheduled.
 You specify when the